Warwick L. Nicholas: Importance of the Nicholas, Dougherty, & Brenner connection at MRC

 It was such evidence provided by Nicholas and Dougherty, with Dougherty's conversations with Brenner, that led to C. elegans being selected as the first multicellular organism to have its genome sequenced in 1998.
 When it came time for this work to begin, Nicholas took L. N. Staniland's extraction of the Bristol strain of C. elegans (found in mushroom compost in England), produced the axenic culture of it, and brought it to Dougherty's lab.
 It was a remarkable journey in itself transporting the cultures across the world from the UK to America; Nick and his wife Evelyn brought with them on ship the vials of the culture, along with the 'recipe' for keeping the cultures alive in his notebook (in times of less-stringent boarder biosecurity).
 Brenner then received cultures of this strain from Dougherty.

 Ongoing importance of C. elegans

-Over the decades since Nick's first axenic cultures of C. elegans, and Brenner's first demonstrations of it as a model organism for molecular and developmental biology, C. elegans has become one of the main model organisms for major discoveries in the field.
-So much so its significance is regarded on par with the species Drosophila melanogaster (vinegar fly) and Saccharomyces cerevisiae (baker's yeast).
+Over the decades since Nick's first axenic cultures of C. elegans, and Brenner's first demonstrations of it as a model organism for molecular and developmental biology, C. elegans has become one of the main model organisms in the field.
+Its significance is regarded on par with the species Drosophila melanogaster (vinegar fly) and Saccharomyces cerevisiae (baker's yeast).

 Virtually all genetics conducted with C. elegans has been conducted using the Bristol strain, and more specifically the N2 line Brenner obtained and derived from Nicholas and Dougherty's culture.